 Example: You and your husband have joint checking and savings accounts in Canada.
 You also have an individual retirement account managed in Canada.
 You and your husband will both need to file an FBAR.
 Both you and your husband will report information on the checking and savings accounts; only you will report information on the retirement account.

 The guardians of minors or those who can’t file themselves will need to file an FBAR on behalf of their charges.

 Example: When your child is born, you open a savings account in their name back home in France.
 By the time the child is 3, the savings account holds $10,000.
 You will need to file an FBAR on behalf of your child, using your child’s name, Social Security Number, and other information.

 FBAR filing requirements for businesses

 U.S. companies (any corporation, partnership, trust, or LLC formed under the laws of the United States) are also subject to FBAR reporting if they own foreign accounts.

 Example: You own a travel agency selling tours to New Zealand.
-The company has a checking and savings account in a New Zealand bank to pay the vendors there, and the value of the accounts is over $10,000.
+The company has a checking and savings account in a New Zealand bank to pay vendors, and the value of the accounts is over $10,000.
 Your company will need to file an FBAR along with your business tax returns.

 FBAR filing instructions

-To file the FBAR (or have a tax professional file it for you), you’ll need the following information:
+To file the FBAR (or have a tax professional file the FBAR for you), you’ll need the following information: